-Usually, the first step is for an individual to try to keep an electronic check book ledger and several broad categories with a limited "chart of accounts."
-Some people may build their own spreadsheets using Excel® to develop a record keeping system.
-The basic starting point for a pre-packaged software might be with “Quicken Starter Edition®” or “Quicken Deluxe®.”
-Retail discounters sell these for $29 and up, or they can be purchased online.
+Usually, the first step is for an individual to try to keep an electronic checkbook ledger and several broad categories with a limited "chart of accounts."
+Some people may build their own spreadsheets using Microsoft Excel® to develop a recordkeeping system.
+Keep in mind, in the event of an IRS audit, you may be asked to produce a detailed listing of all the transactions that make up the total on your Schedule F. This may be difficult when using a spreadsheet for your accounting.
+The basic starting point for a pre-packaged software might be with one of the "Quicken®" products.
 Quicken is available in several different versions depending upon your needs.
-Quicken is a first step and gets you used to data entry, check writing, electronic funds transfer and helps set up the basic chart of accounts.
+They offer "one year" subscriptions and can be "cloud based".
+Quicken may be a first step and gets you used to data entry, check writing, and electronic funds transfer and helps set up the basic chart of accounts.

 It is difficult to keep inventory and several other things that you will find in more expensive software.
-However, you can use these packages to prepare a net worth statement, cash flow statement and develop a budget for the coming year.
+However, you can use these packages to prepare a net worth statement, cash flow statement, and develop a budget for the coming year.

 Of course you can always use your favorite search engine.

 Red Wing Software, Inc., 800-732-9464